 Now that we have reviewed the main rules, here are the penalties under CASL, which could be severe.
 They include:

 - Administrative Monetary Penalties (AMPs): It consists of fines of up to $1million for individuals and up to $10 million for corporations per violation.

 - Vicarious liability: In this case, the corporate directors can be found liable for the wrongful acts of a corporation or organization.
-The corporation may be at fault for the unlawful conducts of its employees.
+The corporation may be at fault for the unlawful conduct of its employees.